designstem/fachwerk/docs/content/navigation.md

 ## Slide 1

-To create multiple slides, we separate the content with a separator and add button to move to a next slide: <code>&lt;f-next-button</code>.
+To create multiple slides, we separate the content with a separator and add button to move to a next slide.

 `---`